arjun-menon/multi-adblock-detect/README.md

-# Multivalent Adblock Detector (with optional React Hook support)
+# Multivalent Adblock Detector (with TypeScript + React Hook support)

 This package contains several adblock detection techniques, drawn from different sources on the internet.